Click on the links below to view a breakdown of Tier 1 and Tier 2 funds for each investment carrier.

 Tier 1: Asset Allocation Funds - A Simplified Approach

-This tier includes two types of funds that offer a way to make a single choice for your retirement needs: Target Date Funds and a Balanced Fund.
+This tier includes two types of funds that offer a way to make a single choice for your retirement needs: Vanguard Target Date Funds and a Balanced Fund.

-The Target Date Funds have an asset allocation mix among stocks, bonds, and short-term instruments that is more aggressive when you're younger and more conservative as you near retirement.
+The Vanguard Target Date Funds have an asset allocation mix among stocks, bonds, and short-term instruments that is more aggressive when you're younger and more conservative as you near retirement.
 They are constructed from investments in different asset classes and will automatically adjust investment strategy according to the objectives described in the fund prospectus.
 All you need to do is select the fund that is closest to the year you plan on retiring or the year you’ll reach Social Security retirement age.
-For more information about Target Date Funds, click here.
+For more information about the Vanguard Target Date Funds, click here.